 Maybe it’s because it’s something I absolutely loved as a child.
 (FYI, it is not a fruit, but a vegetable.)
 In Scotland, my mother grew rhubarb in our garden, then she’d pull a stalk for me, cut off the leaf, and wash it.
 Then she’d give it to me (as is) with a little sugar to dip it in.
 I still love rhubarb this way!

 A few weeks ago, after not being able to find rhubarb in the grocery store where I most often find it, I almost gave up all hope.
 I thought it was another year without rhubarb and I was so very sad.
-But then I thought about Frieda’s Produce.
-I took a chance and contacted my friend Oakley who told me that they had some rhubarb coming in, but it was all spoken for.
-(Insert tears.)
+Until I spoke with a friend who had “rhubarb connections”, however, all the rhubarb was spoken for.

 But wait, there was more–yes, more rhubarb coming in!
 A 20 lb box, she said, and asked how much I wanted.
 I said, “I’ll take whatever you want to give me!”, meaning that I’d be happy with just one pound at that point.
 However, the next message floored me: “20 lbs it is then!”